CoverGirl’s First 69-Year-Old Spokesmodel on Defying Ageism

 Musk has been a model for five decades, and she’s also a licensed dietitian and nutritionist.
 As the mother of Tosca, Kimbal, and Elon Musk, she’s the matriarch of what Vanity Fair calls “The First Family of Tech.”
 She believes aging has only made her wiser.
 “Everyday,” she says, “life is a little better.”

-Signed with IMG, She joins Issa Rae, Zendaya, and Janelle Monáe, as new CoverGirl faces.
+Signed with IMG, she joins Issa Rae, Zendaya, and Janelle Monáe, as new CoverGirl faces.
 She talks about how she counsels younger models, how she feels about banning the phrase “anti-aging,” and how she thinks being mean makes you ugly.

 At 69, you’re the face of a global beauty brand — the biggest get for models.
 How does it feel to achieve this milestone at this point in your life?